wh-alice/mig_visualstudio/vs/ide/how-to--target-a-version-of-the-.net-framework.md

 ---
-title: "How to: Target a Version of the .NET Framework | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Target a Version of the .NET Framework" ms.custom: "" ms.date: "10/22/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""